Plum Blossoms

 Seasons/Availability

-Plum blossoms are in bloom during the late winter and early spring months.
+Plum blossoms are available in the late winter through early spring.

 Current Facts